ctrlaltdylang/RegiVGC/README.md

 ## Debugging

-To instart debugging, run `npm run debug` in the root directory of the project.
+To start debugging, run `npm run dev` in the root directory of the project.

 ## Contributing